 The first step in creating an inclusive recruitment process is to recognise how discrimination can come into each stage.

 A fair recruitment process allows all applicants that meet skill and experience criteria to have the same chance of being selected.
-This means that the language used in the job advert, where it is advertised, the selection criteria used, the interview preparation and even the interview itself need to be inclusive and thoughtful.
+This means that the language used in the job advert, where it is advertised, the selection criteria used, the interview preparation, and even the interview itself need to be inclusive and thoughtful.

 In most cases, discrimination in recruitment is not obvious - and not a purposeful act.
 However, unconscious bias can affect the way recruiters and employers view applicants.

-It is normal for us to feel comfortable around people that are 'like us', but in recruitment this could be damaging the business (as well as risking litigation).
-People can have unconscious bias about race, religion, gender, even things like schools and physical beauty - and recognising this discriminatory behaviour will ensure that candidates for job roles are chosen for the skills and experience they can bring to the business.
+It is normal for us to feel comfortable around people that are 'like us', but in recruitment, this could be damaging the business (as well as risking litigation).
+People can have an unconscious bias about race, religion, gender, and even things like schools and physical beauty - and recognising this discriminatory behaviour will ensure that candidates for job roles are chosen for the skills and experience they can bring to the business.